-Technological progress is a driving force behind economic growth, citizen engagement and job creation.
-Information and communication technologies (ICTs), in particular, are reshaping many aspects of the world’s economies, governments and societies.
+Technological progress is a driving force behind economic growth, citizen engagement, and job creation.
+Information and communication technologies (ICTs), in particular, are reshaping many aspects of the world’s economies, governments, and societies.

 In this context, access to the internet has become a vital development tool.
-The so-called Fourth Industrial Revolution is a digital revolution that requires universal and reliable internet access – without it many developing countries will not be able to fully participate in an increasingly mobile and digital-based economy.
+The so-called Fourth Industrial Revolution is a digital revolution that requires universal and reliable internet access; without it, many developing countries will not be able to fully participate in an increasingly mobile and digital-based economy.

 Under SDG # 9, the world set an ambitious target to “significantly increase access to information and communications technology and strive to provide universal and affordable access to the Internet in least developed countries by 2020”.
 It’s clear that governments, private sector, and the international community have a lot to do to reach this target and bridge the digital divide.

-Last Updated: Apr 06, 2016
+Last Updated: Sep 23, 2016